 Neonatal intensive-care unit – NICU

 In NICU we provide specialized care for the tiniest patient, newborn babies who need intensive medical attention.
-A paediatrician with additional training takes care of sick and premature babies.
+A pediatrician with additional training takes care of sick and premature babies.
 Specially trained health care professionals will be involved in the care of a baby. .I.e.
-Neonatologist (pediatrician with
+Neonatologists (pediatrician with additional training) pediatric residents and nurses.

 Coronary care unit – CCU